1947

 Fowl of All Kind in 1949

-Master Bedroom Suite @ the South End Of the Apache Fires House
+Master Bedroom Suite @ South End Of the Apache Fires House

-Below we see images of the master bedroom suite and fireplace.
-Helen personally oversaw every
+(Below) we see images of the master bedroom suite and fireplace.
+Helen personally oversaw

-detail of the beautiful masonry in the Apache Fires house.
-Beside the fireplace was the doorway
+every detail of the beautiful masonry in the Apache Fires house.
+Beside the fireplace was the

-to "his" and "her" dressing rooms and bathrooms.
+doorway to 'his' and 'her' dressing rooms and bathrooms.
 The painting over the fireplace has

 mistakenly been said to have been painted by Frye intimate Max Ernst.
-Max indeed did do some
+Max, indeed, did do

-Sedona western scenes, however; the painting is not his typical style.
-Jack and Helen owned a
+some Sedona western scenes, however, the painting is not his typical style.
+Jack and Helen

-large collection of William Robinson Leigh paintings, as well.
-Recently, though, the party who
+owned a large collection of William Robinson Leigh paintings, as well.
+Recently, though, the

-owns the painting was been located by Sedona Legend and this long standing mystery has been
+party who owns the painting was been located by Sedona Legend and this long standing mystery

-solved.
+has been solved.
 The painting is a Gerard Curtis Delano (1890-1972).
-Jack purchased the work from the
+Jack purchased the work

-artist in Albuquerque in 1936 and the painting has had only two owners- the Fryes, and the
+from the artist in Albuquerque, in 1936, and the painting has had only 2 owners- the Fryes and

-For 5 years I diligently searched for the painted of the "Painted Ponies" and this is the ‘telling’
+For 5-years I diligently searched for the painting of the 'Painted Ponies' and this is the ‘telling’

 of this discovery!
 “I turned my attention to the focal point of the enormous room.
 Hanging at

 photo as seen above.
-Carefully my eyes took in every detail of the richly colored scene-
+Carefully my eyes took in every detail of the richly colored scene, a Navajo

-a Navajo squaw and her beloved brave, each sitting on two Navajo ponies, who were sipping from
+squaw and her beloved brave, each sitting on two Navajo ponies who were sipping from a pool of

-a pool of water, hemmed by a surreal Arizona sunset.
-Details I might add which are totally lost
+water, hemmed by a surreal Arizona sunset.
+Details, I might add, which are totally lost in the

-in the old faded photos of the same painting in the late 1940's.
+old faded photos of the same painting from the late 1940's.

 I let my mind wander back to the story of how Jack Frye, then president of Transcontinental &

-place he frequented often, as it was one of Transcontinental & Western Air's mainline
+place he often frequented, as it was one of Transcontinental & Western Air's mainline

 terminals.
 (Frye, himself, is credited by Albuquerque for the development of this airport).
 Jack